mikeperry-tor/circpad-sim/README.md

 `circpad_negotiate_logging()` check, or always pin generic middles, otherwise the cell will not get sent.

-NOTE: If you list any positions that you do not control in that `log_at_hops` array, or don't properly restrict your client to use only your relays for those hops, you will get error cells back, which may affect your results.
+*NOTE*: If you list any positions that you do not control in that `log_at_hops` array, or don't properly restrict your client to use only your relays for those hops, you will get error cells back, which may affect your results.

-ALSO NOTE: If you set up logging to multiple hops at once, the earlier nodes in the path will observe and record these additional logging cells as `circpad_nonpadding_cell_*` events (one receive, and one sent).
+*NOTE*: If you set up logging to multiple hops at once, the earlier nodes in the path will observe and record these additional logging cells as `circpad_nonpadding_cell_*` events (one receive, and one sent).
 Removing these is tricky in the general case, but you may be able to do it sifting through